Aggressive & reliable defense

 One of the most common defenses to unlawful gun possession charges is that the gun was not yours.

-The Law Offices of Kirk Tarman & Associates can help you develop your defense.
+The Law Offices of Kirk Tarman & Associates can help you develop your gun possession defense in Rancho Cucamonga, San Bernardino, Riverside, Los Angeles, and Orange County.
 As an award-winning criminal defense team, we have the skill and experience you need on your side.

 Call us at (909) 658-7341 or send us an email for aggressive and reliable legal support at any time of day or night.